cpmech/gemlab/README.md

 |     1      |     `CABLE`      |     `CABLE`      |
 |     2      |     `SOLID`      |     `SHELL`      |
 |     3      |    impossible    |     `SOLID`      |

-### Coverage tool

-The coverage tool cannot properly handle the macros in russell_chk such as approx_eq and vec_approx_eq We could use the `#[no_coverage]` decorator on the testing function to stop the coverage tool assessing the region coverage within the test function.
-However, we let the coverage tool report incorrect Region Coverage anyway.
-Sometimes, the coverage tool also fails to report line coverage even when all lines have been run.